LionWeb-io/lionweb-mps/readme.md

 ossrhPassword=<password>
 ```

-In order to be able to publish you need to register on sonatype and then asked to be added to the list of users
-authorized to publish under io.lionweb.
+In order to be able to relase you need to register on sonatype and then asked to be added to the list of users authorized to relase under `io.lionweb`.

 Alternatively one can use Maven Local while testing: